KazumaKun1/HowCat/README.md

 ## Features/Functionality

-- Tap anywhere on the screen to get a new fact of cats with image
+- Tap anywhere on the screen to get a new fact of cats with image with randomized fonts that supports dynamic types
 - Semi-localization on the cat facts depending on your preferred language that has been set on your device's settings
 - Share feature to share with anyone
 - Accessibility support